 Favorite Team-Building Activities in NYC

-At our core, we design experiences that help people connect in meaningful ways.
+At Amy O’Keefe Events, we design experiences that help people connect in meaningful ways.
 As part of our event planning and production services, we curate team-building activities that feel intentional, energizing, and unique.
-Whether we’re planning a founder summit, executive retreat, or nonprofit gathering, we believe the right activity can help participants bond and offer an energy shift from content driven meetings.
+Whether we’re planning a founder summit, executive retreat, or nonprofit gathering, these experiences serve as a strategic balance to content-heavy meetings, encouraging connection, engagement, and fresh perspective.
 Below are some of our favorite team-building activities in New York City, all of which we’ve used successfully with our clients.

 Hell’s Kitchen Pickleball

-The beauty of pickleball as a team-building activity is its accessibility—first-timers can rally within minutes, while more competitive players still get their fix.
+The beauty of pickleball as a team-building activity is its approachability: first-timers can rally within minutes, while more competitive players still get their fix.
 The casual, playful atmosphere encourages organic networking, laughter, and just enough competition to break down barriers.

-Why it works: Inclusive, energetic, and perfect for founders and executives who don’t want a “forced fun” experience.
+Why it works: Inclusive, energetic, and perfect for founders and executives who like a bit of competition.

 New York Flower School